 - Full Scalability: Complete control over architecture to ensure the platform can handle massive user growth.

 Examples include custom member portals, proprietary SaaS platforms, complex HR systems, or sophisticated booking engines.
-This is the realm of true custom website development cost.
+This is the realm of true custom website development costs.

 4. Landing Pages & Microsites